 So many changes have transpired since I last wrote to the Sparrow’s readers.
 I shattered my elbow in 2016 and graduated from Harvard University in 2017 through a sea of pain.
 My voice fell silent.
 To our writers and artists, please know, by virtue of your appearance in Grey Sparrow, your gift of words and art are honored.
 I was afraid I would lose our readership when Microsoft closed their web hosting and we were forced to move.
 Thank you for finding our new home!

 First, it’s been awhile since a writer submitted work to Grey Sparrow with no prior publications.
-Leslie King is now an author with this summer issue.
+Leslie King is now one of these author’s.
 We share in his excitement.